mapping-commons/rda-fair-mappings/src/docs/case-study/case-study-dlite-transform.md

 mol:maxforce rdfs:subClassOf don:MaxForce .
 ```

-Here `struct:symbols` is a unique IRI that refer to the `symbols` property of the datamodel http://onto-ns.org/meta/dlite/0.1/Structure (the link should be resolvable).
+Here `struct:symbols` is a unique IRI that refer to the `symbols` property of the datamodel http://onto-ns.org/meta/0.1/Structure (the URI should be resolvable).
 Hence, the mapping relation `struct:symbols rdfs:subClassOf don:ChemicalSymbol` states that the `symbols` property of the Structure data model is a chemical symbol.
 Similar for the other mapping relations.